 Looking for a way to test your hip mobility?
 Try this.
 Do a deep, bodyweight squat while keeping your heels flat on the floor.
 How do your knees and calves feel?
-If you’re the feel tight or strained, you likely have a hip mobility problem.
+If you feel tight or strained, you likely have a hip mobility problem.

 If you didn’t fare well on the hip mobility test, what can you do to correct the problem?
 Do hip flexor stretches to lengthen your hip flexors.
 You can find a variety of hip flexor stretches to add to your routine online.
 Also, work on strengthening your glutes and hamstrings.
 Exercises that are particularly effective at doing this include glute-bridges, walking lunges, hip thrusts, and Romanian deadlifts.

 When you squat, you aren’t just using the muscles in your lower body.
 You need a strong core to stabilize your spine as you do a deep squat, especially when you’re squatting with heavy resistance.
 A weak core will cause your form to break down when you squat.
 When the muscles that stabilize your spine are weak, the muscles that “move” have to compensate for the weak stabilizers.
 This places excess strain on the big muscles in your lower back and can lead to back pain when you squat.
 So, the key to squatting safely and without pain is to strengthen the stabilizers, particularly the transverse abdominals, internal obliques, and multifidi.
 Building core strength will help you squat with better form and a lower risk of injury.